robier/enum/README.md

 $result1 = UserType::ADMIN == ReviewStatus::DRAFT; // evaluates to true
 $result2 = UserType::REGULAR === ReviewStatus::PUBLISHED; // evaluates to true
 ```
-This two classes holds same values in some constants (ADMIN & DRAFT and REGULAR & PUBLISHED).
+These two classes hold the same values in some constants (ADMIN & DRAFT and REGULAR & PUBLISHED).
 We can
-make comparison as shown in snippet above, but we should not ever do that as conceptually that is wrong.
+make a comparison as shown in snippet above, but we should not ever do that as it's conceptually wrong.
 UserType does not have any connection to ReviewStatus and vice versa.

-Objects can solve this problem really easy that's why this library is created.
+Objects can solve this problem really easy, that's why this library was created.

-Types of enum:
+Types of enums:
 - **StringEnum** - constant values must be strings
 - **CharEnum** - constant values must be strings containing only one character
 - **IntegerEnum** - constant values must be integers
 - **UnsignedIntegerEnum** - constant values must be positive integers (zero is also a "positive" integer)
 - **MaskEnum** - enum holding multiple values (bitmask)

-**Note:** Values of enum constants must not repeat as this miss the whole point of enums.
+**Note:** Values of enum constants must not repeat.

-**Note:** In all enum types all values needs to be unique, if they are not, developer will get validation exception.
+**Note:** In all enum types, every value needs to be unique, if they are not, developer will get a validation exception.

 **Note:** Every enum type is validated only once and cached for further use.